jpjust/cityzones-application-server/README.md

-# RiskZones Web
+# CityZones Web

-RiskZones Web is a web interface for riskzones Python script.
+CityZones Web is a web interface for riskzones Python script.

 ## How to deploy